logon02/CSU-Senior-Project/README.md

 git clone https://github.com/logon02/CSU-Senior-Project.git
 ```

+Navigate to this directory: src/KeyGuardian/
-The latest version of Python must be installed and all the packages in the requirements.txt file with the command listed below:
+The latest version of Python must be installed and all the packages in the requirements.txt file with the command listed below.

 ```
 pip install -r requirements.txt
 ```

 Once the repository is cloned and all the packages are installed the program is ready to be run!
-You can run it from a terminal by navigating to the src/KeyGuardian/ directory and use this command:
+You can run it from a terminal by using this command:

 ```
 python3 KeyGuardian.py